campagnola/coorx/README.md

 * Automatic generation of composite transforms from a coordinate system graph
 * Coordinate arrays that know which coordinate system they live in to handle automatic mapping
-* Conversion of transforms between ITK, Qt, scikit-image, vispy, etc.
+* 2-way conversion of transforms between ITK, Qt, scikit-image, vispy, etc.
 * Numba, cuda optimization